 Project Purpose & Need

 This project is needed to address:

-The Interagency Team will meet in March 2014 to develop the formal purpose of and need for the project, and the design options for detailed study.
-Subsequent meetings of the Interagency Team will be held to discuss bridging decisions, selection of the design option(s), and minimization of project impacts.
+The Interagency Team will meet in 2017 to review major proposed environmental impacts concerning the project, and the design options for further detailed study.
+Subsequent meetings of the Project Interagency Team will be held to discuss bridging decisions, selection of the final design option(s), and further minimization of project impacts.

 For more information on NEPA, the Study Process, and the Interagency Merger Process, please see the following link: https://connect.ncdot.gov/resources/Environmental/Pages/default.aspx

 |Current Project Timeline|

 Environmental Assessment approved and public hearing conducted

 Send a message